0xPolygon/kurtosis-cdk/docs/how-to/migrate/forkid-7-to-9.md

     cast rpc zkevm_virtualBatchNumber
     cast rpc zkevm_verifiedBatchNumber
     ```
+After a few minutes, the number of verified batches should increase (the first batch checked does not count).
 ## Make a clean stop of the sequencer

 1. Before attempting the upgrade, we need to make a clean stop of the sequencer.
 To do this, pick a halting batch number by updating the `node-config.toml` file like this.
 Make sure to pick a batch number higher than the current batch number!